Azure-Samples/communication-services-javascript-quickstarts/call-recording/README.md

 ## Locally running the sample app

 1. Go to call-recording folder and open terminal window in Visual Studio code
 2. Run command `tsc -w` in the terminal.
-After all the .ts files are converted to .js files, close the build using command `ctrl + c`
+After all the .ts files are converted to .js files and files can be found under dist folder generated, close the build using command `ctrl + c`
 3. Run command `npm run start` in the terminal
 4. Use postman or any debugging tool and open url -http://localhost:{port}/

 # Step by step guid for testing recording APIs via postman.

-Once App is running local,
+Once App is running locally,
+1. Import the postman collection with RecordingAPIs.postman_collection.json file.
+For details, see [Importing and exporting data](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/)
+2. Replace imported collection Request urls with, your CallbackUri.
-1. Step 1.
-Start a call invoke OutboundCall using postman.
+3. Start a call invoke outboundCall.
-	- Send HttpGet request with url -{CallbackUri}/outboundCall.
 	- Accept the call on Target PSTN Phone number, Keep call running.
-2. Step 2.
-Start Recording.
-	- Send HttpGet request with url -{CallbackUri}/startRecording.
+4. Send Request to startRecording.
 	- Recording would be started.
-3. Step 3.
-(Optional) pauseRecording and then resumeRecording,getRecordingState.
+5. (Optional) pauseRecording and then resumeRecording,getRecordingState.
-4. Step 4.
-Send  HttpDelete Request for stop the recording with  url -{CallbackUri}/stopRecording.
+6. Send Request for stopRecording.
-5. Step 5.
-Send  HttpGet Request for downloading the recording from server with url -{CallbackUri}/downloadRecording, only last recorded file will be downloaded.
+7. Send Request for downloadRecording from server, only last recorded file will be downloaded.
-6. Step 6.
-Send  HttpDelete Request for delete the recording at server with url -{CallbackUri}/deleteRecording.
+8. Send Request for deleteRecording at server.
 ## Deploying the sample app on Azure

 - Follow this to create azure resource group - [Create an Azure resource group](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal)